 Prices for caskets can range very widely: from $400 to $12,000 depending on material and construction.

-Besides the exterior materials, other options that affect cost are the interior lining, whether there is a half-couch lid, and any interior or exterior features.
+Besides the exterior materials, other options that affect cost are the casket lining, whether there is a half-couch lid (so that the casket can be half open), and any interior or exterior features.

 Green caskets are an eco-friendly option that generally costs less.

-Most funeral homes will allow you to use a rental casket, which is a permanent casket with a removable interior lining.
+Most funeral homes will allow you to use a rental casket, which is a permanent casket with a removable casket lining.

 After a loved one has passed away, you and your family will have to select the casket in which they will be laid to rest.
 Looking for the right one to honor the person you loved can be stressful and emotional for some.
 There are often many casket options to choose from, which can be overwhelming, and the selection can also feel very final.
 Be prepared for some difficult emotions, and take the time you need to make the right choice.

 It’s a good idea to have some general knowledge about caskets before you begin your search, so you know what to expect, what your options are, and what you can expect to pay.
 While this may not ease your grief, it can remove some of the burden by allowing you to make an informed selection, so you can concentrate on important things like being there for the ones you love and memorializing the person who is gone.